 Formerly, The Craftsman Farms Foundation, Inc., the Stickley Museum at Craftsman Farms was formed in 1989.
 The property was designated a National Historic Landmark the following year.
 In 2019, the museum marked its 30th anniversary and is proud to welcome thousands of visitors from around the world to its interpretive programs, both onsite and online, each year.

 Craftsman Farms, the former home of noted designer Gustav Stickley, is owned by the Township of Parsippany-Troy Hills and is operated by The Stickley Museum at Craftsman Farms, Inc., (“SMCF”) (formerly known as The Craftsman Farms Foundation, Inc.).
 SMCF is a 501(c)(3) not-for-profit organization incorporated in the State of New Jersey.
 Restoration of the National Historic Landmark, Craftsman Farms, is made possible, in part, by a Save America’s Treasures Grant administered by the National Parks Service, Department of the Interior, and by support from the Morris County Historic Preservation Trust, The New Jersey Historic Trust, and individual donors.
-SMCF received an operating support grant from the New Jersey Historical Commission, a division of the Department of State and a grant from the New Jersey Arts and Culture Recovery Fund.
+SMCF received an operating support grant from the New Jersey Historical Commission, a division of the Department of State and a grant from the New Jersey Arts & Culture Recovery Fund of the Princeton Area Community Foundation.
 Educational programs are funded, in part, by grants from the Arts & Crafts Research Fund.

 Our mission at The Stickley Museum at Craftsman Farms is to preserve, interpret, and make relevant the legacy and ideals of Gustav Stickley and the American Arts and Crafts movement by providing creative programming and authentic experiences that educate, engage, and inspire diverse audiences.